NexPlayer/iOS-SDK/advanced.md

 | Name  | Description  |
 |---|---|
 | targetBwBps | Target bandwidth in bps (bits per second). |
-| segOption | One of the followingNexBandwidthSegmentOptionvalues, indicating how to handle buffered content when the track changes: <br> - **NexBandwidthSegmentOptionDefault = 0** : Default (NexPlayer will decide betweenNexBandwidthSegmentOptionQuickMix(changing tracks quickly) and NexBandwidthSegmentOptionLateMix(playing buffered content and changing tracks more slowly)). <br> -**NexBandwidthSegmentOptionQuickMix = 1** : NexPlayer will clear the buffer as much as possible and will start to download new track so user can see a new track faster. <br>- **NexBandwidthSegmentOptionLateMix = 2** : NexPlayer will preserve and play the content segments already buffered and will download a new track.
+| segOption | One of the following NexBandwidthSegmentOption values, indicating how to handle buffered content when the track changes: <br> - **NexBandwidthSegmentOptionDefault = 0** : Default (NexPlayer will decide between NexBandwidthSegmentOptionQuickMix (changing tracks quickly) and NexBandwidthSegmentOptionLateMix (playing buffered content and changing tracks more slowly)). <br> -**NexBandwidthSegmentOptionQuickMix = 1** : NexPlayer will clear the buffer as much as possible and will start to download new track so user can see a new track faster. <br>- **NexBandwidthSegmentOptionLateMix = 2** : NexPlayer will preserve and play the content segments already buffered and will download a new track.
 | targetOption | How to use the target bandwidth value set.
-One of the followingNexBandwidthTargetOptionoptions: <br>- **NexBandwidthTargetOptionDefault = 0** : Default target option (NexBandwidthTargetOptionBelow). <br>- **NexBandwidthTargetOptionBelow = 1** : Select a track with a bandwidth below the target bandwidth. <br>- **NexBandwidthTargetOptionAbove = 2** : Select a track with a bandwidth above the target bandwidth. <br>- **NexBandwidthTargetOptionMatch = 3** : Select the track that has a bandwidth that matches the target set; otherwise send an error and no new target bandwidth is selected.
+One of the following NexBandwidthTargetOption options: <br>- **NexBandwidthTargetOptionDefault = 0** : Default target option (NexBandwidthTargetOptionBelow). <br>- **NexBandwidthTargetOptionBelow = 1** : Select a track with a bandwidth below the target bandwidth. <br>- **NexBandwidthTargetOptionAbove = 2** : Select a track with a bandwidth above the target bandwidth. <br>- **NexBandwidthTargetOptionMatch = 3** : Select the track that has a bandwidth that matches the target set; otherwise send an error and no new target bandwidth is selected.

 > **Warning** This method should be called after open: (NXPlayer).